 Supply of land and the lease of land are considered VAT exempt supplies.
 The supply of buildings (with the exception of construction works) is an exempt supply.

 The lease of a building is an exempt supply except in the following cases:

-- when renting for not longer than 2 months: - for those staying in hotels or vacation resorts.
+- when renting for not longer than 2 months; - for those staying in hotels or vacation resorts.

-In addition, based on the by-laws issued by the Minister of Finance, entities or individuals may opt (upon the fulfillment of certain conditions) to categorize their lease supply of buildings as a taxable supply subject to 20% VAT.
+However, based on the by-laws issued by the Minister of Finance, entities or individuals may opt (upon the fulfillment of certain conditions) to categorize the lease of buildings as a taxable supply subject to 20% VAT.